Types of land tenure

 Trust land (reserves and deeds of grant in trust)

-Day-to-day management of trust land is generally the responsibility of the trustee.
-This is often the local government but can also be groups such as a showground trust or an incorporated sporting association.
+Trustees are appointed to manage and maintain the trust land.
+A trustee is often the local government but can also be groups such as a showground trust or an incorporated sporting association.

 The trustees are the owners of the land for the purposes of legal proceedings and can take action to remove trespassers or to protect property under their control.

-Members of the community may have the right to use trust land for the community purpose for which it was dedicated.
-However, they must also abide by any model by-laws or local laws made by the trustee.
+Members of the community may use trust land, however, they must also abide by any model by-laws or local laws made by the trustee.
 For details of these, contact the trustee.

 In this guide: